 Credit counselors are financial experts who help you get your finances under control.
 After looking at your financial history, they’ll work with you to design a plan that balances your expenses and debts with your income and goals.

-The right credit counselor can help you to get your debts under control without needing to take out any new loans.
-They can help you to set a realistic budget and to save enough each month to comfortably afford your monthly payments.
+The right credit counselor can help you to get your debts under control without the need of new loans.
+They can help you to evaluate other debt management plans, set a realistic budget, and save enough each month to comfortably afford your monthly payments.

 Plus, credit counseling may be cheaper than debt consolidation.
 Credit counselors typically charge a low monthly fee (often around $50), while debt consolidation loans can cost you in origination fees, prepayment fees, and more.